ghadirhamad/GUI-in-python-/README.md

 # GUI-in-python-

-by use tkinter package
-In this project I used tkinter package in python to design a sign up interface
+In this project I used tkinter package with python programming language to design a sign up interface